 Winter season is cold season.
-Many runners ask themselves the following questions: What is the best way to start running again after an unwanted break due to illness?
+Many runners often ask themselves the following questions: When can I exercise after a cold?
 And how do I do it without suffering a setback (i.e. getting sick again or injury)?

 Many runners try to make up for missed workouts right away, so they can pick up their training where they left off.
 But this is exactly what you shouldn’t do because it will only lead to sickness, injury and/or overtraining.